 News and Politics

 In a society where the news cycle runs 24/7, it is easy to miss important stories and breaking information.
-These podcasts will help you stay on top of the ongoing news cycle so you never fall behind on the latest breaking broadcast or political story.
+These podcasts will help you stay on top of the current news cycle so you never fall behind on the latest breaking news or political story.

 The New York Times produces this 20-minute current events and news podcast five days a week.
 The shows are ready by 6 a.m.
 Monday through Friday so listeners are able to catch the biggest stories prior to or during their morning commutes.

 Four of President Obama’s former aides discuss a wide range of political topics with journalists, comedians, and influencers about the current situation in Washington D.C.